Rob Fisher (barrister)

-Robert Anthony Fisher is a New Zealand barrister and former chairman and partner of the law firm Simpson Grierson.
+Robert Anthony Fisher is a retired New Zealand barrister and former chairman and partner of the law firm Simpson Grierson.
 He was legal counsel at the Auckland Transition Agency, the body responsible for the reorganization of local government in the Auckland region.
-He specializes in resource management law.
-Rob is recommended as a leading lawyer in his field in the International Who's Who of Environmental Lawyers 2009, International Who's Who of Business Lawyers 2009 and in the Guide to the World's Leading Environment Lawyers 2009.
+He specialised in resource management law.
+While he was practicing, Fisher was recommended as a leading lawyer in his field in the International Who's Who of Environmental Lawyers 2009, International Who's Who of Business Lawyers 2009 and in the Guide to the World's Leading Environment Lawyers 2009.
 Fisher was the 2010 Barrister of the Year in the New Zealand Law Awards, and was appointed an Officer of the New Zealand Order of Merit, for services to sport, in the 2011 Queen’s Birthday Honours.

-Fisher is a member of several boards and organizations:
+Fisher was a member of several boards and organisations: